Skip to main content

 Overview

-Message Bridging Process
+What Message Bridging Supports

-• Cross-Chain State Updates: Contracts can update state on destination chains
+• Cross-chain state updates: Contracts can update state on destination chains

 Message Structure